-

 Activity Code5C.045

-The purpose of the wideband modem is to exploit the very wide (59-71 GHz) frequency allocation in Ka/Q/V-band with as few as possible channels, in order to optimize the satellite platform resources.
+The purpose of the wideband modem is to exploit the very wide (59-71 GHz) frequency allocation in Ka/Q/V-band with as few as possible channels, in order to optimise the satellite platform resources.

 The modem is breadboarded (TRL 4) with very wideband transmit and receive capabilities and respectively high symbol rates.

-By implementing a variety of coding and modulation options, the modem is capable of supporting various ISL ranges, from short- to medium-range that can enable communication between small/medium platforms.
+By implementing a variety of coding and modulation options, the modem is capable of supporting various inter-satellite links (ISL) ranges, from short- to medium-range that can enable communication between small/medium platforms.

-The main challenges that are addressed in this activity are mainly how to perform onboard encoding/decoding, analog/digital conversion as well as modulation/demodulation over wideband (GHz) channels in a lightweight manner.
+The main challenges that are addressed in this activity are mainly how to perform onboard encoding/decoding, analogue/digital conversion as well as modulation/demodulation over wideband (GHz) channels in a lightweight manner.

 The demonstrated wideband RF ISL provides a viable alternative to the more complex optical inter-satellite link technology.

-The FPGA based implementation is easily extended or customised to the needs of a specific mission
+The Field-Programmable Gate Array (FPGA)-based implementation is easily extended or customised to the needs of a specific mission.

 -